 - 2 large carrots, sliced

-- Pull the neck and gizzard out of the chicken cavity (save and use in our chicken stock recipe: http://thrivinghomeblog.com/2012/12/chicken-necks-can-actually-be-useful/).
+- Prep the chicken: Pull the neck and gizzard out of the chicken cavity (save and use in our chicken stock recipe: https://thrivinghomeblog.com/2012/12/chicken-necks-can-actually-be-useful/).

 - Rinse the chicken under cold water and pat dry.